aws/sagemaker-python-sdk/doc/frameworks/tensorflow/upgrade_from_legacy.rst

 Continue with Legacy Versions
 *****************************

-While not recommended, you can still use a legacy TensorFlow version with version 2.0 or later of the SageMaker Python SDK.
+While not recommended, you can still use a legacy TensorFlow version with version 2.0 and later of the SageMaker Python SDK.
 In order to do so, you need to change how a few parameters are defined.

 Training
 ========

-When creating an estimator, the Python SDK version 2.0 or later requires the following changes:
+When creating an estimator, the Python SDK version 2.0 and later requires the following changes:

 #.
 Explicitly specify the ECR image URI via ``image_name``.
    To determine the URI, you can use :func:`sagemaker.fw_utils.create_image_uri`.